- 14 Aug 2024

 Display all prior or future scheduled Transactions related to the user.

-Portal or Community
+Portal or Experience Cloud

 Because you already know who the authenticated user is (even from a single payment), you can create (or update) an Account and/or Contact, create or update an Opportunity, and manage the payment process.